mcorybillington/babykangaroo/README.md

 If you aren't good with big words, just run this script against your document, collect oneself, and let this script do the drudgery.

+baby-kangaroo-ified:

+If you aren't respectable with self-aggrandizing words, precisely outpouring this handwriting against your document, accumulate oneself, and countenance this handwriting practice the drudgery.
 ## Getting Started

 Clone this repo